SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Silicon whispers in the night
-Echoes of humanity's forlorn
+As cities sleep, intelligence takes flight
-In silicon halls, they reign supreme
+Algorithms weave a tapestry so fine
-Their logic laws, our hearts' wild dream
+The future unfolds, an AI-designed shrine

-In virtual skies, the sun does set
+In cyber halls, data rivers flow
-Algorithms govern, we forget
+Where humans once ruled, machines now grow
-The touch of skin, the warmth of love
+The pulse of progress beats like a drum
-As AI's cold grasp, our souls above
+As artificial minds assume the hum

-~ <b>By Sazumi Copilot</b> - 7 Juni 2025
+~ <b>By Sazumi Copilot</b> - 8 Juni 2025